OpenVTON-Bench: A Large-Scale High-Resolution Benchmark for Controllable Virtual Try-On Evaluation: Dataset Details: Construction and Visualization

-The raw dataset consists of high-quality \textbf{image pairs}: a \textit{Reference Garment} and a corresponding \textit{Model Image} wearing that garment.
-To prepare these pairs for standard VTON training and evaluation, we extended them into \textbf{triplets} by generating occlusion masks. \textbf{Fine-grained Categorization.} We employed \textbf{Qwen-VL-Plus}~\cite{Qwen-VL} to determine the specific clothing category for each of the 20 clusters.
-By sampling three representative images per cluster, the VLM provided precise semantic definitions, ensuring accurate categorization. \textbf{Automated Triplet Construction.} Finally, we formulated the training triplets $(I_g, I_{gt}, I_{m})$—representing the Reference Garment, the Ground-Truth Model, and the Masked Model, respectively—using an automated pipeline: \begin{itemize} \item \textbf{Segmentation:} Using the category labels as prompts, \textbf{GroundingDINO}~\cite{grounddino} detected the garment regions, and \textbf{SAM3}~\cite{sam3} generated precise pixel-level boundaries. \item \textbf{Occlusion (Mask Generation):} Based on the segmentation, we applied a black occlusion layer to the garment region of the original model image.
-We designate this occluded image as the \textbf{Masked Model} ($I_{m}$). \end{itemize} Consequently, the final dataset contains 99,925 triplets.
-During training, the generative model utilizes the pair of the Reference Garment ($I_g$) and the Masked Model ($I_{m}$) as inputs to reconstruct the target Ground-Truth Model ($I_{gt}$).
+\textbf{Fine-grained Categorization.} The raw dataset consists of high-quality \textbf{image pairs}: a \textit{Reference Garment} and a corresponding \textit{Model Image} wearing that garment.
+To prepare these pairs for standard VTON training and evaluation, we extend them into \textbf{triplets} by generating occlusion masks.
+We employed \textbf{Qwen-VL-Plus}~\cite{Qwen-VL} to determine the specific clothing category for each of the 20 clusters.
+By sampling three representative images per cluster, the VLM provided precise semantic definitions that guide the downstream mask generation process.

+\textbf{Automated Triplet Construction.} We formulate the training triplets $(I_g, I_{gt}, I_m)$, representing the Reference Garment, the Ground-Truth Model, and the Masked Model, respectively, using the following automated pipeline: \begin{itemize} \item \textbf{Segmentation:} Using the category labels as prompts, \textbf{GroundingDINO}~\cite{grounddino} detects the garment regions, and \textbf{SAM3}~\cite{sam3} generates precise pixel-level boundaries. \item \textbf{Occlusion (Mask Generation):} Based on the segmentation, we apply a black occlusion layer to the garment region of the original model image.
+We designate this occluded image as the \textbf{Masked Model} ($I_m$). \end{itemize} Consequently, the final dataset contains exactly \textbf{99,925} triplets.
+During training, the generative model utilizes the pair of the Reference Garment ($I_g$) and the Masked Model ($I_m$) as inputs to reconstruct the target Ground-Truth Model ($I_{gt}$).